February 14, 2019

 Once your contact center engagement program is in full swing and you’ve had ample time to solicit feedback from the agents and put their recommendations into play, you now have a strong core from which to build out an employee engagement program for your entire company.

-Although some of drivers of employee engagement outside of the contact center may be the same, some may differ.
+Although some of the drivers of employee engagement outside of the contact center may be the same, some may differ.
 The first step in developing a solid company-wide employee engagement program is to involve employees by seeking their input.
 Then to improve engagement, although it may seem like it is stating the obvious, you must take action based on this input.
 According to a study by the UNC Kenan-Flagler Business School, here are some other drivers of employee engagement:

 - Being involved in decision making